 A few months ago my wife Molly & I took a once-in-a-lifetime trip to Israel as part of an amazing journey with the Israel Collective.
 These are my journal entries over the course of the trip.
-Today’s post is the fourth installment.
+Today’s post is the sixth installment.
 More to come!

 Read More